pymedphys/pymedphys/streamlit-bundle/README.md

-# Streamlit Electron App Bundling
+# Streamlit Electron App Bundling (prototype / alpha)

 To create your own Streamlit Electron app installer with all of its Python batteries included into a single installation `setup.exe` run the following